How Debt Consolidation Programs Can Get Your Finances on Track — LendingTree

 If you’d prefer to meet with a counselor in person, there may only be a few options depending on where you live.
 However, many credit counseling organizations also offer online or phone appointments.

 An initial consultation or call may be free, so take the opportunity to interview the counselor and make sure it’s someone who you want to work with.
 You can also search for reviews of the credit counseling organizations.
-For example, we reviewed Greenpath Financial Wellness and their offerings.
-But you might also seek out consumer reviews.

 Click here to the full article about debt consolidation programs on LendingTree.